xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

    * Connect the iOS devices to **Xcode**.
    * Go to **Settings** on the iOS devices > **Developer** > turn on **UIAutomation**.

-## Verify the iOS application file
+## Prepare the iOS application file

+1. With iOS emulators:

+2. With Real iOS devices:

 Before diving further into testing, make sure the iOS native application file (**.ipa** file) is verified.